 Jussie Smollett awaits verdict as jurors consider case

-CHICAGO (AP) -- Jurors in Jussie Smollett's trial resumed deliberations Thursday on charges the former "Empire" actor orchestrated a fake attack on himself, then lied to Chicago police about being the victim of an anti-gay, racist hate crime.
+CHICAGO -- The jury in Jussie Smollett's trial on Thursday afternoon passed the eight-hour mark of deliberations on charges that the former 'Empire' actor orchestrated a fake attack on himself, then lied to Chicago police about it.
+It was unclear if they would continue into the evening.

-The jury deliberated for about two hours on Wednesday following a roughly one-week trial.
-They asked Judge James Linn for a copy of a calendar prosecutors displayed at trial that indicated relevant dates, including that of the alleged attack and of what two brothers testified was a "dry run" for the Jan.
+Jurors resumed deliberations Thursday morning after having the case for about two hours on Wednesday, when they also asked Judge James Linn for a copy of a calendar prosecutors displayed at trial.
+It indicated relevant dates, including that of the alleged attack and of what two brothers testified was a 'dry run' for the Jan.
 29, 2019, assault.

+The jury had not asked any additional questions as of Thursday afternoon.
+Juries at the criminal courthouse have stayed late into the evening for previous trials, and Linn has said he will let the jury decide how late to stay.
+There was no indication from the court of how late the jury planned to stay.

-In closing arguments earlier Wednesday, a prosecutor told jurors there is "overwhelming evidence" that Smollett staged the attack, then lied to police about it for publicity.
+In closing arguments on Wednesday, a prosecutor told jurors there was 'overwhelming evidence' that Smollett staged the attack, then lied to police about it for publicity.
 His defense attorney said prosecutors' case was based on lies.

 Two brothers testified last week that Smollett recruited them to fake the attack near his home in downtown Chicago.
 They said Smollett, who is Black and gay, told them to put a noose around his neck, yell racist and homophobic slurs, and rough him up in view of a surveillance camera.